Michael McDowell (racing driver): 2007–2008

 McDowell made his NASCAR debut in the Craftsman Truck Series.
-Driving the No. 17 for Darrell Waltrip Motorsports, McDowell qualified 29th and finish 30th after a late wreck.
+Driving the No. 17 for Darrell Waltrip Motorsports, McDowell qualified 29th and finished 30th after a late wreck.
 McDowell moved to the Busch Series as a developmental driver for Nextel Cup Series team Michael Waltrip Racing.
-Driving the No. 00 Toyota, McDowell drove at Texas, Phoenix, and Homestead, finishing respectively 20th, 14th, and 32nd.
+Driving the No. 00 Toyota, McDowell drove at Texas, Phoenix, and Homestead, finishing respectively twentieth, fourteenth, and 32nd.

 McDowell was chosen to drive the No. 00 Cup Series car in 2008 after Dale Jarrett's retirement; David Reutimann replaced Jarrett in the No. 44 UPS-sponsored car.
 McDowell started 34th and finished 26th in his Sprint Cup debut, the Goody's Cool Orange 500, after a flat tire near the end of the race.
 After the race, he was criticized by veteran driver Jeff Burton for having blocked Burton's way to leader Denny Hamlin near the end of the race (McDowell was racing for the Lucky Dog free pass, which Burton did not realize at the time of his comments).
 In early August 2008, McDowell was pulled from the No. 00 Toyota Camry Sprint Cup car in favor of veteran NASCAR driver Mike Skinner for three races.
-Skinner helped evaluate the team's progress, while trying to get the No. 00 into the Top 35 in owner points, though McDowell returned to the ride at Richmond on September 6, 2008.
+Skinner helped evaluate the team's progress while trying to get the No. 00 into the Top 35 in owner points, though McDowell returned to the ride at Richmond on September 6, 2008.
 McDowell was again pulled from the No. 00 Toyota Camry when he failed to qualify for the Camping World RV 400 at Kansas on September 28.
-McDowell's contract was not renewed by MWR for 2009 when Michael Waltrip decided not to retire and the team did not have a sponsorship for another car.
+McDowell's contract was not renewed by MWR for 2009 when Michael Waltrip decided not to retire, and the team did not have a sponsorship for another car.